-Pneumothorax is the medical term for a collapsed lung that occurs when the air is present in the space between the lungs, which is known as the pleural space.
-This causes loss of lung volume as the pressure that keeps the lungs inflated is disrupted.
+Pneumothorax is the medical term for a collapsed lung.
+This occurs when air is present in the space between the lungs, which is known as the pleural space.
+This causes a loss of lung volume as the pressure that keeps the lungs inflated is disrupted.

 The main symptoms of pneumothorax are:

 - shortness of breath

 - tightness or an ache in the chest